turcanu2013/Reproducible-Research-Assignment-1/README.md

 * The code to produce the final HTLM file can be found in `PA1_template.Rmd`.
 * The graphs are also attached in the folder `Figures`.
 * A copy of the final HTLM file is attached under the name `Week_2_Assignment.htlm`.
+* The original data is added under `activity.csv`.